HypothesisWorks/hypothesis/tests/README.rst

     More expensive and longer-running tests, typically used to test trickier interactions or check for regressions in expensive bugs.
 Lots of tests about how values shrink, databases, compatibility, etc.

+    New tests that are not required for full coverage of code branches or behaviour should also go in ``nocover``, to keep ``cover`` reasonably fast.

 ``numpy/``
     Tests for the Numpy extra.